narner/Arduino-AudioKitOSX/README.md

 serialCommunicator.serialPort = serialPort
 ```

 and, for creating the oscillator.
-An instrument and note are created as global variables:
+An instance of `FMSynth` is created:

 ```
-let instrument = AKFMOscillatorInstrument() let note = AKFMOscillatorNote()
+let fmSynth = FMSynth()
 ```

-The `instrument` is an instance of `AKFMOscillatorInstrument`.
-This instrument has five properties that can be modified:
+The `instrument` is an instance of `AKFMOscillator`.
+This oscillator has five properties that can be modified:

 * frequency
+* amplitude
 * carrierMultiplier
 * modulationMultiplier
 * modulationIndex
-* amplitude

 For this project though, we're just going to control the `frequency` and `modulation index` properties.
 Inside our `viewDidLoad` method, we add the instrument to the orchestra and then start it: